balle/balu-wiki/network/nginx.rst

   nginx -t

 Gzip compression
 ================

 .. code-block:: bash

+  gzip  on;
+  gzip_comp_level 3;
+  gzip_proxied any;
+  # what mimetypes to gzip? otherwise only html gets zipped
+  gzip_types      text/plain text/css application/x-javascript text/xml application/xml application/xml+rss text/javascript image/png image/gif image/jpeg image/x-icon image/bmp;
   gzip_disable "MSIE [1-6]\.";
-  gzip_comp_level 9;    # 9 is best compression
   gzip_min_length 1400; # in bytes
-  gzip_vary  on;        # allow the client to cache it gzip_types text/plain text/css text/xml;
+  gzip_vary  on;        # allow the client to cache it

+* If nginx is requested a foo.jpg and finds a foo.jpg.gz it will send that file instead of zipping foo.jpg

 Keep-alive
 ===========

 .. code-block:: bash